uploadcare/uploadcare-tinymce/README.md

 git clone -b release git@github.com:uploadcare/uploadcare-tinymce.git plugins/uploadcare
 ```

+`uploadcare.tinymce@6.x` - compatible with TinyMCE 6.x
+`uploadcare.tinymce` - compatible with TinyMCE 4.x and 5.x

 ## Usage

 Add `uploadcare` to the list of your TinyMCE plugins and the toolbar.